microsoft/opensource-code-of-conduct/README.md

 version lives
 at opensource.microsoft.com.

-Feedback is welcome until April 9th, 2021.
+Feedback on current proposals is welcome until April 9th, 2021.

 ## Proposed Updates
 We have two proposed updates.